Is The Rug Doctor Wrecking Your Carpet?

 Unsanitary, unhealthy and plain disgusting

 Another problem is the fact that the Rug Doctor generates little or no heat.
-Hot water has a sanitizing effect which is a key element of a good professional carpet cleaning.
-So, not only does it not sanitize your carpet, it actually contributes to conditions without your carpet that make it more likely to be unsanitary, unhealthy and plain disgusting.
+Hot water has a cleaning effect which is a key element of a good professional carpet cleaning.
+So, not only does it not clean your carpet, it actually contributes to conditions without your carpet that make it more likely to be unsanitary, unhealthy and plain disgusting.

 Carpet cleaning is hard work